LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 ### Caterpillar_preference.csv

-This data frame contains the data of a host choice experiment performed with caterpillars in the controlled conditions.
+This data frame contains the data of a host choice experiment performed with caterpillars in controlled conditions.
 This experiment aimed to see whether low-elevation Lepidoptera are able to shift to a new host plant from a higher elevation or not.
 Data were collected between July and November 2021 by Baptiste Bovay.
 This data frame contains the following variables:

 1. ID: a unique ID for each caterpillar
 2. Come_from: The plant on which the caterpillar was reared